brentvollebregt/multi-clipboard/README.md

 # Mutli Clipboard
 Switch clipboard contents using a simple GUI<br />
 Images, text, files and other formats are supported with unlimited amounts of saved clipboards able to be created.<br />
 The idea of this is to easily switch clipboards with a simple click in a GUI.
+It comes with a built in listener for Ctrl + Windows + C

 ## GUI